fanf2/ssh-box/README.md

 libsodium [`crypto_box_seal_open()`][sealed box].

-Or if the user's private key is ssh-rsa, it is used to decrypt the secret blob with RSA-OAEPas described above.
+Or if the user's private key is ssh-rsa, it is used to decrypt the AEAD secret blob with RSA-OAEPas described above.

 ### ciphertext